chriopter/DV7toDV8/README.md

 Overrides the **Donʼt ask again** option in the settings app to prompt for settings again.

+### `-S` or `--scan`

+Scan the directory for DV7 files and display a table showing their conversion status and ask for batch conversion.

 ### `-u` or `--use-system-tools`

 **Enabled**: Use the `dovi_tool` and `mkvtoolnix` binaries installed on the local system.